There are reasons why many children are often willing to eat unhealthy 'junk' foods but less keen to eat healthy foods.

-Among the recommendations for a healthy diet is the Government's main message that all children and adults should eat at least 5 portions of fruit and vegetables every day.
-However, recent research has found that an alarmingly small number of children actually manage to achieve this.
+In recent years, increasing numbers of adults and children have developed health problems related to an unhealthy diet.
+A key recommendation is the Government's message that all children and adults should eat at least five portions of fruit and vegetables every day.
+However, recent research has found that an alarmingly small number of children actually achieve this.

 It is never too late to make changes to increase the quality of your family's diet, nor is it ever too early to educate your child on healthy eating.

-- Educate - Help children to understand the importance of what they put into their bodies and what special properties fruits, vegetables, dairy, and whole grains have.
-There are now many games, available on games consoles, or downloaded from the internet onto PC or mobile phone, that are designed specifically for this purpose and that can help children to understand healthy eating in a way that they will find fun to engage with.
+Help children to understand the importance of what they put into their bodies and what special properties fruits, vegetables, dairy, and wholegrains have.
+There are now many games, available on games consoles or online, that are designed specifically for this purpose and that can help children to understand healthy eating in a way that they will find fun to engage with.

 Teach children about healthy eating and natural foods by growing things together.
 Children will enjoy tending to plants and watching them grow and may be more likely to eat foods that they have grown themselves.